pascallaliberte/sharpen.page/understand.md

 <div class="pitch-lead-up-block" markdown="1">
 <div class="situation-quotes" markdown="1">

-> "This current downturn is no joke, but people are **buying our product for surprising new use cases**.
+> "This current downturn is no joke, but people are **buying our product for [surprising new use cases][new-use-cases]**.
 And they don't seem to be motivated about the same things. **Should we change our pitch**, adjust our support channels too?
 Are they 'hiring' our product for a new 'job'?"

+[new-use-cases]: {% post_url 2020-03-27-when-my-product-is-purchased-for-new-use-cases %}

 </div>
 </div>